stabu-dev/MindustryModTemplate/README.md

 5.  **Asset Workflow:**
     *   Place your **raw, unprocessed assets** (e.g., original PNGs for sprites, WAV files for sounds) into the `main/assets-raw/` directory.
 Use a logical subdirectory structure (e.g., `sprites/units/`, `sounds/effects/`).
-    *   Run the asset processing task: `./gradlew tools:proc`.
+    *   Run the asset processing task: `./gradlew tools:proc` (or `gradlew.bat tools:proc` on Windows).
     *   Processed assets will be output to `main/assets/`, mirroring the structure from `assets-raw/`.
 These are the assets bundled into your mod.
-    *   Generated asset classes like `Regions.java`, `MyAwesomeModSounds.java` (if `classPrefix` is `MyAwesomeMod`) will be created/updated in the `main/build/generated/myawesomemod/gen/` directory (assuming your main package is `myawesomemod`) and automatically included in compilation.
+    *   Generated asset classes like `Regions.java`, `MyAwesomeModSounds.java` (if `classPrefix` is `MyAwesomeMod`) will be created/updated in the `main/build/generated/sources/annotationProcessor/java/main/yourmodpackage/gen/` directory (e.g., `myawesomemod/gen/`) and automatically included in compilation.

     That's the core setup!
 You can now start developing your mod.